P.O.W.

 Source: National Archives, Collection of Foreign Records Seized: Downed Allied Aircraft Reports, Record Group 242, File ME-1616 (Hildreth crew) .
 English translation.

 That fateful journey started on July 18, 1944 when Paul Hildreth and his crew had to parachute out of a burning aircraft.
 Their objective that day was to deliver a payload to a strategic location, but during the mission their aircraft was shot down.
 Paul Hildreth and his crew found themselves in enemy territory, captured and labeled as prisoners of war.
+He was interrogated near Frankfurt and then transported by train to the P.O.W. camp where he would spend the remainder of the war.

 P.O.W.
 Life